Skip to main content

 Things I can't fully verify from the data we have:

-- Real payout speed under load.
-Operator quotes 1-5 days, but I haven't run a personal redemption test, and from what I can tell from community-submitted reports across the category, real times tend to skew a little longer.
+• Real payout speed under load.
+Operator quotes 1-5 days. no personal redemption test was run, and community-submitted reports across the category suggest real times tend to skew a little longer.

 Just "marketing for whales."